 What Is IoT?

 IoT is committed to driving the future.
 The Internet of Things is a technology that connects physical devices with software and sensors over the internet.
 At its core, IoT involves the interconnection of daily-use objects to the internet.
 It heavily relies on innovation in technology as it demands real-time data and insights.
-This interconnected web promotes conveniences and enhances efficiency across various applications.
+This interconnected web promotes convenience and enhances efficiency across various applications.

 This promising technology found its way into homes, cities, agriculture, healthcare, and other domains.